Hawaii was the 50th US state to join the Union on August 21, 1959.

 Hawaii’s most common natural disasters include wildfires, floods, landslides, volcanoes, earthquakes, tsunamis, and power outages.
 Hurricanes and severe storms may also occur but they’re rare.

-Between 1953 and 2019, Hawaii declared 51 major disasters, of which fires and floods happened the most according to FEMA.
+Between 1953 and 2019, Hawaii declared 51 major disasters, of which fires and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 One of Hawaii’s most threatening disasters is wildfires.
 When calculating the percentage of total land area burned per year, Hawaii ranks among the highest in the United States with an estimated 0.5%.